-After gathering information and identifying resources needed, a city should make preliminary decisions after reviewing the standards.
+After gathering information and identifying resources needed, a potential petitioner should make preliminary decisions after reviewing the standards.
 Potential petitioners should do the following:

-- Define clearly why detachment is warranted; develop factual data to assist in an objective examination of need for detachment; - Determine what area should be detached; - Determine which detachment method to use; - Determine how local government services will be provided to the territory proposed for detachment;

-- Project local, state, and federal revenues changes that will result from detachment; and - Consult with officials of local governments that will be affected by detachment.
+- Define clearly why detachment is warranted; develop data to objectively examine the need for detachment; - Determine what area should be detached; - Determine which detachment method to use (see the discussion of borough detachment methods in the About Borough Detachment module); - Determine how local government services will be provided to the area proposed for detachment; - Project local, state, and federal revenues changes that will result from detachment; and - Consult with officials of local governments, state agencies, and organizations that will be affected by detachment.

-The regulations require that petitions have a transition section which must include:
+3 AAC 110.900 requires that petitions have a transition section which must include:

-- A plan for the transition or termination of municipal services in the shortest practicable time after detachment; - A practical plan for the assumption of all relevant and appropriate powers, duties, rights, and functions presently exercised within the territory proposed for detachment within two years; and - A practical plan for the transfer and integration of all relevant and appropriate assets and liabilities of entities (including existing borough, city, service areas, or other entities) located within the territory proposed for detachment without loss of value in assets, loss of credit reputation, or a reduced bond rating for liabilities within two years.
+- A plan for the transition or termination of municipal services in the shortest practicable time after detachment (not to exceed two years); - A practical plan for the assumption of all relevant and appropriate powers, duties, rights, and functions presently exercised within the area proposed for detachment within two years; and - A practical plan for the transfer and integration of all relevant and appropriate assets and liabilities of entities (including existing borough, city, service areas, or other entities) located within the area proposed for detachment without loss of value in assets, loss of credit reputation, or a reduced bond rating for liabilities within two years.

-This plan must be thorough and practical, and must be prepared in consultation with the officials of existing cities, boroughs, and service areas wholly or partially included within the boundaries proposed for detachment.
-Many petitions fail to devote enough attention to this vital step.
+This plan must be thorough and practical and explain how the proposed detachment will be implemented.
+It is vital to devote sufficient attention to this step.
+The transition plan must be prepared in consultation with the officials of existing cities, boroughs, and service areas wholly or partially included within the boundaries proposed for detachment.
 The transition plan will necessarily be more complex if a proposal seeks detachment and another concurrent boundary change.
-Additional information about the transition plan can be found in regulation 3 AAC 110.900.
+Additional information about the transition plan can be found in 3 AAC 110.900.